-But when I heard Eric’s story and watched his video, it reminded of me an even simpler technique for reducing eye strain that one of my teachers shared with me while I was in acupuncture school.
+But when I heard Eric’s story and watched his video, it reminded of me an even simpler technique for reducing eye strain caused by too much screen time.

 Kiiko Matsumoto is a renowned Japanese acupuncturist known for her eccentric and humorous teaching style.
 Her words of wisdom often come in the form of off-handed remarks or seemingly irrelevant anecdotes.
 However, Kiiko’s comments are always purposeful and remarkably useful.
 Sold-out seminars with Kiiko are filled with furiously scribbling acupuncturists who are desperate to retain her barrage of priceless gems.

-One day, while working under Kiiko’s watch in the student clinic, I met an investment banker with chronic eye strain.
+One day, while working under Kiiko’s watch in the student clinic at my acupuncture school, I met an investment banker with chronic eye strain.
 He regularly worked 80-hour weeks, almost always in front of a computer.
 He said it was hard to keep his eyes open—not because he was sleepy but because his eyes felt so physically tired and weak, and occasionally even painful.
 He frequently had to rub and press his eyes because they felt so dry.
 Sometimes his vision was blurry.

 I performed an acupuncture treatment on the patient that included many of the points mentioned in Eric Kerr’s video on acupressure for eye health.
-It looked similar to how Eric looked after giving himself acupuncture for his chronic eye twitching (see picture at right).
+It looked similar to how Eric looks in this picture, snapped after giving himself acupuncture for his chronic eye twitching.